 It’s an expression we’re all quite familiar with.
-It’s always a comparison: cheap jewelry to jewelry in a case, a pearl to a rock, a fresh lollipop with a trashed one.
+It’s always a comparison like cheap jewelry to jewelry in a case, a pearl to a rock, a fresh lollipop with a trashed one.

 “A non-Muslim asks an imam, “Why is the female head covering compulsory in Islam?”
-He smiles gently, produces two lollipops, one covered still with the shiny plastic wrapper, with the other he rips the plastic cover off and drops on the ground.
+He smiles gently and produces two lollipops.
+One covered with the shiny plastic wrapper, but the other, he rips the plastic cover off and drops on the ground.

 ‘Now, which lollipop would you like to eat?’
 He asks the non-Muslim.